 |Debt or equity investments in companies that own commodity producing assets or related businesses in the commodity value chain||Direct exposure to ESG issues such as tailings waste produced by mines, labour standards in the supply chain, water scarcity, pollution levels.|

 |Physical commodities||Indirect exposure to the potential impacts of investment in physical commodities.
 Additionally, significant ESG issues can be associated with the production of physical commodities, including externalised costs.|

 |Commodity derivatives which can be traded on exchanges or over-the-counter||Certain investments in commodity derivatives have been accused of impacting price volatility and greater stability of financial markets.|

 About the work stream

-The importance to investors of addressing the issues around commodities is highlighted by the fact that several of the priority engagements of the PRI Investor Engagement team are related to commodities (see more information below).
-The main focus of the commodities work stream is currently on farmland investments.
-The Farmland Working Group, formed in September 2011, aims to address the concerns around marketplace transparency and investor accountability as well as supporting signatories to integrate ESG issues into their investment decisions through the development of tools and guidance.
+The PRI has several activities, support tools and resources related to commodities in addition to running several commodity-related collaborative engagements (see more information below).
+The main focus of the commodities work stream is currently on investments in farmland.
+The Farmland Working Group, formed in September 2011, aims to address the concerns around marketplace transparency and investor accountability, as well as to support signatories to integrate ESG issues into their investment decisions through the development of tools and guidance.

 Resources listed may require PRI signatory extranet access.